-- 1. One of the three Guild saws has a 'de-tensioning' device fitted.
-Re-tension the blade before each use and remove the 'de-tensioned' notice.
-It is also advisable to ease the tension on the other saws when they are not in use.
-Ensure a notice is in place when this has been done. - 2.
-Check that the guides above and below the table are running freely and are correctly positioned (close to the saw blade but not touching). - 3.
-Adjust the height of the top guide assembly so that it just clears the timber you plan to cut. - 4.
-Check timber for metal inclusions and clean with a stiff brush if necessary - 5.
+- 1. The two Laguna 14" band-saws have a 'de-tensioning' device fitted.
+Check the state of tension: retension the blade if required and remove the 'de-tensioned' notice.
+At the end of each day of use, detension the blade and ensure a notice is in place when this has been done. - 2.
+ALWAYS check that the guides above and below the table are running freely and are correctly positioned (close to the saw blade but not touching). - 3.
+Unlock and adjust the height of the top guide assembly so that it just clears the timber you plan to cut.
+Lock in place before operating the saw. - 4.
+Check re-cycled timber for metal inclusions and clean with a stiff brush if necessary - 5.
 Turn the saw on at the power point. - 6.
 Turn on the dust extractor. - 7.
 Turn on the saw on.